hleb-kastseika/vkb/README.md

 ### How to build, configure and run
 For **building the project** use Gradle.
 Go to the root project directory and run `gradle dist` command.
 It will generate zip archive in *build\dist* directory.
 Extract it somewhere and script is almost ready for running (just need to link it with your VK account and setup some properties).

-Also there is ability to deploy the bot to [Heroku](https://www.heroku.com/).
-This process is described [here](https://gist.github.com/last-khajiit/b6fa4eef443d3d753fce).

 Now about the **configuration**.
 First, you need to have an account in vk.com, which you'll use for running the script.
 I would recommend to use an account that is not a pity to lose, because it can be banned for "strange activity".
 The next thing you need to do - to configure some script properties.
 Go to *conf* directory and find there *vkb.properties* file.
 Here is an example of configured properties - [vkb.properties](https://gist.github.com/last-khajiit/d5a4e2c6b40104d88e45).
 There are five **required properties**: